drmowinckels/drmowinckels.github.io/content/blog/2024/04-01_git_clean/index.md

 Presto, I could just "undo" myself back to the state I wanted to be in.
 Ok, so I did lose somethings that I had done, but they were rather small and easy to fix.

+I felt rather stupid.
+Both for the mistake, and not thinking of the fairly simple solution.

+Thankfully, other more experienced and advanced developers than me also make such mistakes.

 {{< toot user="Patricia" server="social.vivaldi.net" toot="112094753393319808" >}}

+It's always nice to know that you're not alone in your mistakes.